Tapishagrawal/actual-shoes-7533/README.md

 ## 🌐 Deployment

-The masterpiece, Actual Shoes-7533, now graces the digital horizon, courtesy of Netlify.
+The masterpiece, CLOTHLY, now graces the digital horizon, courtesy of Vercel.
 Embark on your fashion odyssey by following this guiding star:

 **Vercel Link**: [clothly](https://clothly.vercel.app/)

 Explore the enchanting features, and should you encounter any challenges or wish to share your fashion insights, our "Reviews" page eagerly awaits your presence.

-We extend our deepest gratitude for choosing Actual Shoes-7533.
+We extend our deepest gratitude for choosing CLOTHLY.
 May your journey with us be a symphony of style and elegance.
 If you have any inquiries or require fashion assistance, our dedicated support team stands poised to serve.

-**Step into the world of style with Actual Shoes-7533!** 👗🌉
+**Step into the world of style with CLOTHLY!** 👗🌉